-Are you having a difficult time deciding what you should write for your art blog?
-In this post, you will discover 5 topics you should write about for your art blog so you can start attracting your target audience and sell more art.
+In this post, I will share with you 5 topics you should write about for your art blog to start attracting your target audience and sell more art.

 Digital marketing is changing right before our eyes.

-Not too long ago I was able to reach thousands of people on Facebook and many of my commission work was generated from my Facebook Business Page.
+Not too long ago, I reached thousands of people on Facebook, and many of my commission work was generated from my Facebook Business Page.

-My Facebook reach has steadily declined over the past three years and it is only going to get worse.
+My Facebook reach has steadily declined over the past three years, and it will only worsen.

-If you have not heard about Mark Zuckerberg’s new plans for Facebook you should read How Facebook’s New Goals Affect Artists.
+If you have not heard about Mark Zuckerberg’s new Facebook plans, you should read How Facebook’s New Goals Affect Artists.

-Facebook is not the only social media network making big changes.
+Facebook is not the only social media network making significant changes.

-How are you suppose to build your audience if you can not reach them on social media?
+How are you supposed to build your audience if you can not reach them on social media?

-I predicted this dilemma a few years ago and that is why I started focusing on my art blog.
+I predicted this dilemma a few years ago, so I started focusing on my art blog.

 I knew years ago that it was not a good idea to build my business on rented land.

-This is why I recommend to all of the artists I coach to build a WordPress website and make blogging a priority.
+This is why I recommend that all of the artists I coach build a WordPress website and make blogging a priority.

 Topics You Should Write About for Your Art Blog

-Starting a WordPress site is fairly easy and you can have one up and running in just minutes with the BlueHost’s (affiliate link) one-click WordPress Installation.
+Starting a WordPress site is relatively easy, and you can have one up and running in just minutes with the BlueHost’s one-click WordPress Installation.

-The hard part many artists face is deciding what to write about on a consistent schedule.
+The troublesome element many artists face is deciding what to write about on a consistent schedule.

-Here are 5 topics you should write about for your art blog so you can start to build a loyal following that no one like Facebook can take away from you.
+Here are 5 topics you should write about for your art blog to start to build a loyal following that no one like Facebook can take away from you.

 Your Creative Journey